pedro-schicchi/weather-forecasts/README.md

 1. Weather Data Retrieval: Use the provided modules to fetch short-term weather forecasts from the NOAA and ECMWF websites.
 Customize the parameters, such as location and forecast duration, as per your requirements.

-2. Data Cleaning: Utilize the data cleaning scripts and functions to preprocess the retrieved weather forecast data.
+2. Data Processing: Utilize the data processing scripts and functions to preprocess the retrieved weather forecast data.
 This step ensures consistency in period and units.

 3. Data Storage: Data is originally comes in GRIB files and it is saved to `data/raw/provider` folder.
 After cleaning, data is stored as a netcdf file under `data/interim`.